MattChann/computer-graphics/README.md

     - Specify width then height
     - Specify max value (will map 0->255 to 0->100 if you use `100`)
     - Then your pixel triplets
+    - Note-to-self: leave the trailing space after last pixel; if not there, will give error about end-of-file when converting